GoogleChrome/developer.chrome.com/site/en/blog/private-network-access-preflight/index.md

   - security
 ---

-**Updates**
+{% Aside 'warning' %}

-- **March 7, 2022**: The experiment in Chrome 98 was rolled back due to stability and compatibility issues discovered during the rollout to Chrome stable.
+- **March 7, 2022**: The experiment in Chrome 98 was rolled back due to stability and compatibility issues discovered in the rollout to Chrome stable.
 These issues will be fixed before the experiment is tried again, no earlier than in Chrome 101.
-See the [blink-dev@chromium.org Intent to Ship email thread](https://groups.google.com/a/chromium.org/g/blink-dev/c/72CK2mxD47c/m/d835CNGtAAAJ) for more details.
+Learn more in the [blink-dev@chromium.org Intent to Ship email thread](https://groups.google.com/a/chromium.org/g/blink-dev/c/72CK2mxD47c/m/d835CNGtAAAJ) for more details.
+{% endAside %}

 ## Introduction